Earth (wuxing): Attributes

 The Wu Xing Earth is associated with the qualities of patience, thoughtfulness, practicality, hard work, and stability.
-The earth element is also nurturing and seeks to draw all things together with itself, in order to bring harmony, rootedness and stability.
-Other attributes of the earth element include ambition, stubbornness, responsibility and long-term planning.
-Its negative emotion is worry and its positive emotion is happiness.
+The earth element is also nurturing and seeks to draw all things together with itself, in order to bring balance and stability.
+Other attributes of the earth element include mindfulness, purpose, happiness, stubbornness, mediation and fidelity.
+Its Yin (deficiency) emotion is worry or pensiveness and in Yang (excess) its emotion is self-pity, self-sympathy, greed, gluttony and selfishness.
+When earth is in balance there is a feeling of peace, happiness and contentment.
+The soul associated with Earth is the Yi (意).

 Astrology

 Earth plays an important role in Chinese astrology.
 In Chinese astrology earth is included in the 10 Heavenly Stems (the five elements in their yin and yang forms), which combine with the 12 Earthly Branches (or Chinese signs of the zodiac), to form the 60 year cycle.
 Yang earth years end in 8 (e.g. 1998), while Yin earth years end in 9 (e.g. 1999).
 Earth is the central balance of the elements and therefore lends qualities to all 12 animals as well.

 The element earth is associated with the planet Saturn on account of its yellow color.
 However, some Western astrologers have suggested that the Western associations of Saturn give it greater affinity with the rigid, controlling Chinese element of Metal; while the Chinese conception of earth as a centering, harmonizing element has more in common with the Western notion of the planet Venus.

-As I Ching and Feng Shui described, Earth is the center to which all movements tend to go to even if temporarily, that is to say, it can polarize with any of the other movements-elements: Fire, Water, Wood and Metal.
-These four types of Earth are Earth-of-water (Wet/Cold Earth), Earth-of-Fire (Arid/Hot Earth), Earth-of-Metal (Dry/Hard Earth) and Earth-of-Wood (Loose-Fertile/Warm Earth).
+As I Ching and Feng Shui described, Earth is the center to which all movements tend to go to or come from, even if temporarily, that is to say, as with all of the elements or phases it can polarize with any of the other movements-elements: Fire, Water, Wood and Metal.
+These four types of Earth are Earth-of-Water (Wet/Cold Earth), Earth-of-Fire (Arid/Hot Earth), Earth-of-Metal (Dry/Hard Earth) and Earth-of-Wood (Loose-Fertile/Warm Earth).

 Yellow, orange, beige and brown colors represent Earth.

 Earth governs Ox, Dragon, Goat, and Dog.

 Cycle of Wu Xing

 In the controlling cycle, earth controls water by damming or absorbing it; wood can overcome it by breaking it up (by the roots).

-In the 'insulting' cycle, earth overcomes wood by stagnating its growth or covering it up.
+In the insulting cycle, earth overcomes wood by stagnating its growth or covering it up.

 In the constructive cycle, earth is produced by fire's ashes, and then solidifies its minerals to produce metal.

 In the consuming cycle, metal makes earth poor by sucking all its minerals, and dries its humidity.